nmcgee108/Intro_to_plume_models/README.md

 (Note: though the glacial fjord application is the focus of this tool, the theoretical framework behind buoyant plume theory (BPT) is applicable to a wide range of physical phenomena).

 This repository contains a written document that walks through all of this in detail.
-Full python scripts for two types of models are included here as well, which can be implemented through the interactive jupyter notebook.
+Full Python scripts for two types of models are included here as well, which can be implemented through the interactive Jupyter Notebook.